MF's Corzine takes jabs but stands firm in defense

 Duffy told the Senate Agriculture Committee that CME, one of MF Global's regulators, has provided the information to the Justice Department and the Commodity Futures Trading Commission.

-Under questioning at the House hearing about Duffy's charge, a slightly exasperated looking Corzine said the final days of MF Global were hectic and he could not provide a blow-by-blow account of every part of the phone call in question.
+Under questioning on Thursday about the loan allegation, a slightly exasperated looking Corzine said the final days of MF Global were hectic and he could not provide a blow-by-blow account of every part of the phone call in question.

 "First of all we were operating very late in the day and after many, many days," Corzine told the committee.
 "I'd also say I stepped in and out of that meeting on a very regular basis to consult with counsel and also to speak to the board."